edemaine/svgtiler/README.md

-The **.ssv, .csv, and .tsv formats** use [delimiter-separated values (DSV)](https://en.wikipedia.org/wiki/Delimiter-separated_values) to specify an array of symbol names.
+The **.ssv, .csv, and .tsv formats** use [delimiter-separated values (DSV)](https://en.wikipedia.org/wiki/Delimiter-separated_values) to specify an array of tile names.
 In particular, [.csv (comma-separated)](https://en.wikipedia.org/wiki/Comma-separated_values) and
 [.tsv (tab-separated)](https://en.wikipedia.org/wiki/Tab-separated_values)
 formats are exactly those exported by spreadsheet software such as Google Drive, OpenOffice, or Excel, enabling you to draw in that software.
-The .ssv format is similar, but where the delimiter between symbol names is arbitrary whitespace.
+The .ssv format is similar, but where the delimiter between tile names is arbitrary whitespace.
 (Contrast this behavior with .csv which treats every comma as a delimiter.)
-This format is nice to work with in a text editor, allowing you to line up the columns by padding symbol names with extra spaces.
+This format is nice to work with in a text editor, allowing you to line up the columns by padding tile names with extra spaces.
-All three formats support quoting according to the usual DSV rules: any symbol name (in particular, if it has a delimiter or double quote in it) can be put in double quotes, and double quotes can be produced in the symbol name by putting `""` (two double quotes) within the quoted string.
+All three formats support quoting according to the usual DSV rules: any tile name (in particular, if it has a delimiter or double quote in it) can be put in double quotes, and double quotes can be produced in the tile name by putting `""` (two double quotes) within the quoted string.
-Thus, the one-character symbol name `"` would be represented by `""""`.
+Thus, the one-character tile name `"` would be represented by `""""`.

 The **.xlsx, .xlsm, .xlsb, .xls** (Microsoft Excel), **.ods, .fods** (OpenDocument), **.dif** (Data Interchange Format),